Altier-Tech/directory-synchronizer/README.md

 # Dir Sync

 A Repository / Directory Synchronizer
-Made by using Dropbox API and Java
+Made by using Dropbox API and Java.